huifng/redpayments-magento2/README.md

 # About Redpayments
 Redpayments is a leading Australian cross-border payment platform, dedicated to providing simple, secure and fast payment solutions that users can process via mobile devices for any scenario.

-You can send email to admin@redpayments.com.au or call us at +61 2967 6668 to open your redpayments account.
+You can send us email at admin@redpayments.com.au to get more information.

 ## FEATURES
 - Expand your reach and attract more Chinese customers and marketing capabilities.
 Consumers pay in RMB and merchants can settle in australia dollars.